Battle of Perryville: Dixville Crossroads

 The initial target of the assault was Col. George Webster's 34th Brigade of Jackson's division.
 Webster was mortally wounded during the fighting.
 His death marked the final senior loss for the 10th Division—the division commander, Jackson, and the other brigade commander, Terrill, had also been mortally wounded.
-(The previous evening, Jackson, Terrill, and Webster had been idly discussing the possibility of all of them being killed in battle and they dismissed the thought as being mathematically negligible.)
+(The previous evening, Jackson, Terrill, and Webster had been idly discussing the possibility of all of them being killed in battle, and they dismissed the thought as being mathematically negligible.)
 Webster's infantry and Capt.
-Harris's artillery battery posted on a hill near the Benton Road shot Wood's attackers to pieces and they were forced to fall back.
+Harris's artillery battery posted on a hill near the Benton Road shot Wood's attackers to pieces, and they were forced to fall back.
 They regrouped at the base of the hill and renewed their assault.
 Harris's battery ran low on ammunition and had to withdraw, and the Confederate attack pushed Webster's men back toward the crossroads.
 Col. Michael Gooding's 13th Brigade (Mitchell's division) arrived on the field from Gilbert's corps and took up the fight.
 Wood's men withdrew and were replaced by Liddell's.

 The arrival of reinforcements was a result of McCook's belated attempts to secure aid for his beleaguered corps.
 At 2:30 p.m. he sent an aide to Sheridan on Peters Hill requesting that he secure I Corps' right flank.
 McCook dispatched a second staff officer at 3 p.m. to obtain assistance from the nearest III Corps unit.
 The officer encountered Brig.
 Gen. Albin F. Schoepf, commanding the 1st Division, the III Corps' reserve.
 Unwilling to act on his own authority, Schoepf referred the staff officer to Gilbert, who in turn referred him to Buell's headquarters more than 2 mi away.
-The arrival of McCook's staff officer at about 4 p.m. surprised the army commander, who had heard little battle noise and found it difficult to believe that a major Confederate attack had been under way for some time.
+The arrival of McCook's staff officer at about 4 p.m. surprised the army commander, who had heard little battle noise and found it difficult to believe that a major Confederate attack had been underway for some time.
 Nevertheless, Buell ordered two brigades from Schoepf's division to support I Corps.
 This relatively minor commitment indicated Buell's unwillingness to accept the reported dire situation at face value.